Mihonarium/moratorium.ai/docs/intro.md

 Stockfish is a narrow system: it can’t really understand the universe and drastically shape the future.
 But if a general artificial intelligence is smarter than you, its goals are incompatible with yours, and it’s better than you at achieving its goals in the real world, the situation might be catastrophic.

-It’s reasonable to expect that without a substantial effort, a smarter than humans general AI will be developed when we’ll still have no idea how to sufficiently align the goals it pursues with human values, so it will be pose an existential threat: a threat of literally wiping out humanity.
+It’s reasonable to expect that without substantial effort, a smarter than humans general AI will be developed when we’ll still have no idea how to sufficiently align the goals it pursues with human values, so it will pose an existential threat: a threat of literally wiping out humanity.

 ## Modern machine learning

 <h4 style={{"text-align": "center"}}>How it all works?</h4>

-When software engineers write programs, they design an algorithm that achieves some objective and then they express that algorithm using a programming language.
+When software engineers write programs, they design an algorithm that achieves some objective, and then they express that algorithm using a programming language.
 But modern machine learning (ML) systems, such as ChatGPT, GPT-4, or AlphaFold, aren't algorithms designed by humans: they're neural networks.
-With neural networks, we don't design the specific steps computer should do to achieve an onjective.
+With neural networks, we don't design the specific steps a computer should take to achieve an objective.
 We just specify some measure of performance (that we hope captures the objective) and randomly initialise a lot of numbers (billions or even trillions of them, called parameters) that we then change in a way that makes the neural network start achieving a high score on our objective.

 For any possible algorithm, there's a neural network that approximates it.[\[3\]](https://en.wikipedia.org/wiki/Universal_approximation_theorem) So we find neural networks that implement some unknown algorithms and hopefully achieve our objectives.

 This works via gradient descent: we nudge the parameters into directions that make the neural network perform better.
 With a bit of math (automatically taking the derivatives of the objective with respect to every parameter), we know whether to increase or decrease the numbers so the performance measurement goes up, and how relatively important various changes are.
 We then slightly change all the parameters so the whole neural network performs better, and repeat the process.
-As we automatically do this over and over again, the numbers become less random and gradually transform into implementing some unknown algorithm that in the process of working achieves the objective.
+As we automatically do this over and over again, the numbers become less random and gradually transform into implementing some unknown algorithm that, in the process of working, achieves the objective.

 For most real-world problems, we have no idea how the neural networks actually perform the job; we have no insight into what algorithms they implement.
 Even with full read access to all the numbers that make up the neural networks, researchers have yet to discover what are the algorithms implemented by these numbers.
 We can find out how they perform the simplest tasks, like adding numbers or storing a connection between the Eiffel Tower and Paris.
 But all the tasks we can identify algorithms for are tasks we could solve with conventional methods.
 Neural networks are able to do what we have no idea how to design algorithms for, and we don’t understand how they do these things.
 GPT-4 is powerful, but we don’t know why or how; we’ve just grown it to show these results.
 We don’t understand what’s going on inside of it when it writes in English.
 It is an opaque black box even to its creators.

 GPT-4 can be impressive: it knows a lot and can even perform tasks that require not just remembering facts but thinking critically.
-It’s clearly not generally super-human, but it’s safe to say that mostly, it’s smarter than 7-year-old humans.
+It’s clearly not generally superhuman, but it’s safe to say that mostly, it’s smarter than 7-year-old humans.

 If you imagine a human brain as a function of inputs and outputs (all the electrical impulses, chemicals, etc.[^2]), there exists some possible large artificial neural network that can copy its behaviour.
 And if there is an algorithm for understanding the world and planning on how to achieve some goals in it- something like what we fuzzily perform- there’s a neural network that implements this algorithm.